412LEGEND/GUI-for-SQLite3/README.md

 Enter SQL commands in the entry, execute by clicking the button "Execute command", clear the entry by clicking "Clear input".
 Every changes you made will save automatically.

+#### Key Bindings

+If you press the button "execute command" the command will be executed, but not cleared.
+If you want to execute and immediately clear input, press `Enter`.

 ### 4. Enjoy!